dylan-lang/opendylan/documentation/library-reference/source/common-dylan/finalization.rst

      garbage collector, unless finalization made it reachable again.
      (This is called *resurrection* ; see `The effects of resurrecting objects`_.)
-Because the object has been taken off the garbage collector’s finalization register, it will not be added to the finalization queue again, unless it is resurrected.
+Because the object has been taken off the garbage collector's finalization register, it will not be added to the finalization queue again, unless it is resurrected.
 However, it might still appear in the queue if it was registered more than once.